Dear pet owners, pet sitters, and pet lovers around the world,

 In the end, and in my estimation, a professional pet sitting business done right isn't just about making an income (although that is an important and valid part of any business).
 It is also about doing something you love and positively impacting the lives of others because in the end, aren't we all here on this earth to learn to love and help one another?
 This is not an easy task because we are all works in progress!

-During my almost sixteen years as a professional pet sitter, I was a member of NAPPS - the National Association of Professional Pet Sitters.
+During my years as a professional pet sitter, I was a member of NAPPS - the National Association of Professional Pet Sitters.
 NAPPS gave me great experiences, new opportunities, education, a network, and connections that helped me move my business ahead.
 It helped to give me credibility as a professional pet sitter because it helped to show that I was serious about the services I provided for people and their pets.

 For six years I was privileged to be on the NAPPS Board of Directors.
 As part of a committee, I helped them revamp their national pet sitting certification program - a program that I had previously taken in order to improve my credentials as a professional in the field.